 How Do You Make Old Pyrex Look New?
 A Case Study:

 I found a set of four turquoise mixing bowls at the thrift store and my heart leaped out of my chest when I spotted them.
 Then it fell to my toes when I saw the damage – and the outrageous Value Village price!
 I just couldn’t leave them behind (luckily I had a coupon), so I took them home and worked some magic.
 Each piece looked like this when I bought it:

-I let the Pyrex bowls soak for a good long time in hot, hot, hot soapy water.
-They were severely dishwashered and had lots of grey scratches so I went to town cleaning them with my Mr. Clean Magic Eraser, then Bar Keeper’s Friend.
+I let the Pyrex bowls soak for a good long time in hot, soapy water.
+They were severely damaged from a dishwasher, and had lots of grey scratches, so I went to town cleaning them with my Mr. Clean Magic Eraser, then Bar Keeper’s Friend.
 This combo took off not only the marks, but also some of the dull white residue, which was making the bowls look more dishwashered than they were.
 Sometimes the opacity on vintage Pyrex is from built on film – not wear.
 But other times it actually has been put into a dishwasher, causing the glossy surface to wear off leaving behind a matte finish.
 In this case, there was damage beneath the film but scrubbing still helped reveal the colour hidden beneath the grunge.